For DBS enquiries, please call

 Disclosure services accept payment by Cheque, BACS and all major Credit or Debit Cards.

 The DBS checks are "free of charge" for volunteers who require a check, but only if the volunteer is:

-Initially complete the contact us form or telephone Disclosure Services on01691 662255 to discuss your requirements.
+Initially, complete the contact us form or telephone Disclosure Services on 01978 510100 to discuss your requirements.

 You can track each stage of an application from your web account.

 As from 17th June 2013 DBS now only issue one paper certificate, which they send to the applicant.
 Employers will have to request to see the certificate from the applicant.